kuhlaid/ImageJPlugins/README.md

-# webServiceTesting
+# WSDL_Listen.java
-This is a simple repo for testing web service output
+This ImageJ plugin is useful for creating an image reading app for radiology or ultrasound image reading.
+The plugin simply 'listens' to changes in output from a web service that simply prints a list of URLs to images.
+The plugin will automatically load images from the web service.
+The source code for the plugin contains more information on the uses and instructions for installed in ImageJ.